 4. Your waste

-Plastic production has reportedly expanded from 2.3 million tons in 1950 to 448 million tons in 2015, according to data shared by National Geographic.
+Plastic production expanded from 2.3 million tons in 1950 to 448 million tons in 2015, according to data shared by National Geographic.

-In addition, every year, about 8 million tons of plastic waste ends up in our oceans, endangering biodiversity.
+In addition, every year, about 8 million tons of plastic waste end up in our oceans.

 Melanie Fisher, the founder of Zero Waste Goods, a sustainable events company, said there are three parts to how she tackles her own plastic waste.
 The first one being due diligence on the products she buys.